Best Online Programs for Struggling Readers

 Best for: children who need more structured literacy support.

 Grafari makes the most sense for children who need something more guided and more skills-focused at home.
-It is a strong option when reading challenges overlap with spelling, writing, or dyslexia-type patterns.
+It is a strong option when reading challenges overlap with spelling, writing, or dyslexia-like patterns.

 Best fit for this kind of child